 ALSO READNasscom cautions over revamp of lottery system for H-1B visas TCS, Infosys accounted for only 8.8% of total H-1B visas: Nasscom Modi urges US to keep an open mind on H-1B visas for skilled Indians Nasscom says Indian IT firms get 20% of H-1B visas, pay higher wages H-1B visas: Application cap for FY18 hit in less than a week

+The number will be in the range of 150,000 to 180,000 compared to little over 200,000 last year," Reddy told PTI.
 According to him, tomorrow's meeting will emphasise on how to skill, reskill and upskill people to meet the current technological changes.